ravesec/ravesec.github.io/_posts/2025-05-05-wireguard.md

 ---
 title: Exposing Homelab Services to the Internet
 date: 2025-05-05 07:30:00 -0500
-description: Using Wireguard to configure public access to services.
+description: Using Wireguard, Nginx and Cloudflare to configure public access to services.
 author: raven
 categories: [net399-capstone]
 tags: [net399-capstone, extension]